Meet the 25-year-old woman who plans to turn the North Carolina Democratic Party around - NewsBreak

 “I think we had two incredible candidates, and either way the party would be well served.
 It was clear people wanted a change, and they organized to realize the change they wanted.
 Grassroots at its best.”

-One person who did vote for Clayton is Kevin Farmer, the chair (at least until April) of the Forsyth County Democratic Party.
+One person who did vote for Clayton is Keith Farmer, the chair (at least until April) of the Forsyth County Democratic Party.

 Is it grassroots?